Concerto Grosso No. 1 (Ichmouratov): Klezmer influence

-We can see the presence of klezmer influences in Concerto Grosso N1 as well.
+We can see the presence of klezmer influences in Concerto Grosso No. 1 as well.
 In the latter part of the first movement we can hear a melismatic clarinet doina emerges as a notable musical element.
 Its opening phrase, assumes a pivotal role in the composition, serving as the foundational musical cell from which Ichmouratov crafts the entire concerto.
 The doina's origins can be traced back to Romanian folk music traditions, but now firmly rooted in the klezmer style of music.
 In the central Adagio movement, a transformation unfolds as the solo cello takes hold of the ascending motif.
 This motif, while bearing a Jewish modality, is a composer's creation.
 It resounds three times through the movement, each iteration deepening the emotional resonance.
 The clarinet then takes center stage, imbuing the motif with a full-throated lament, marked by the expressive directive "doloroso," signifying profound sadness.
 The concluding movement's central theme, a direct descendent of the broad, the second theme encountered in the opening movement, is introduced by the solo violin.
 This theme is subsequently echoed by the viola and, in short order, taken up by the entire orchestra.
 Against the backdrop of a resolute marching bass, angular triplet patterns accompany a violin melody, reminiscent of the freylekh style, and partially derived from the aforementioned triplets.
 This musical narrative escalates to a frenzied climax, characterized by the intense tones of the klezmer clarinet, which soon undergoes further development, eventually leading to the triumphant return of the exuberant central theme.

 Instrumentation

-Concerto Grosso N1 is scored for solo violin, solo viola, solo cello, solo clarinet, solo piano, Strings with timpani and percussion (performed by 1 player), which consist: triangle, glockenspiel, tam-tam, guiro, tubular bells and suspended cymbal.
+Concerto Grosso No. 1 is scored for solo violin, solo viola, solo cello, solo clarinet, solo piano, strings with timpani and percussion (performed by 1 player), which consist: triangle, glockenspiel, tam-tam, guiro, tubular bells and suspended cymbal.